 For tournament use and practice, accurate speedometer readings are a must.
 To calibrate the speedometer you need an accurately measured course of 850 feet and a certified stopwatch accurate to a thousandth of a second.
-To calibrate to AWSA official-tournament rules:
+To calibrate the AWSA official-tournament rules:

-Step 1: Approach the course at an indicated 36 miles per hour (MPH).
-Hold the speed steady and have an observer check the course time with a stopwatch.

-Step 2: If the course time is between 15.88 and 16.28 seconds, no adjustment is necessary.
-If the course time is not within tolerance, the adjustment switch is on the lower right panel of the dash.
+- Step 1: Approach the course at an indicated 36 miles per hour (MPH).
+Hold the speed steady and have an observer check the course time with a stopwatch. - Step 2: If the course time is between 15.88 and 16.28 seconds, no adjustment is necessary.
+If the course time is not within tolerance, the adjustment switch is on the lower right panel of the dash on the ProStar 190 and 197.